 As of June 1, 2018 Alabama Act 2018-179 established a formal statewide program, administered through the Alabama State Law Enforcement Agency, to address abandoned or derelict vessels.
 There are also non-governmental organizations that are involved with the removal and disposal of ADVs, including the Dog River Clearwater Revival, which has worked with Sea Grant and the NOAA Marine Debris Program to remove vessels from the state's waterways.

 The Alabama Abandoned and Derelict Vessel Fund, established June 2018 and managed by the Secretary of the Alabama State Law Enforcement Agency, is for payment of the seizure, removal, transportation, preservation, storage, advertisement, appraisal, and disposal of a derelict vessel.

-Alabama does not have laws that specifically address the designation process, removal or disposal requirements of abandoned or derelict vessels.
+Effective June 1, 2018 Act 2018-179 relating to derelict and abandoned vessels, authorizes the removal of a vessel from the waters of this state under certain conditions by a law enforcement officer or a private property owner.
 Vessels that are found adrift are covered under Alabama Code (§ 35-13-1) of the state’s salvage laws, which state that any person may take up and secure “all property adrift.”
 In addition, Alabama has laws that make it unlawful to place a “dangerous vessel” in a harbor in the state.
 Under Alabama Code § 33-1-33, any owner or agency in control of a vessel that is anchored, moored, or made fast to the shore illegally, or is liable to sink or pollute, or deemed to be derelict, can be charged with a fine if they fail to remove it.

 Point of Contact

 The Department of Conservation and Natural Resources has authority to enforce mooring restrictions on state-owned bottom lands, through the Marine Patrol.